mortela4/awesome-cpp/README.md

 * [Metashell](https://metashell.readthedocs.org) - An interactive template metaprogramming shell which includes the MDB metadebugger.
 * [Valgrind](http://valgrind.org/) - A tool for memory debugging, memory leak detection, and profiling.
 * [x64dbg](http://x64dbg.com/) - An open-source x64/x32 debugger for windows.
+* [Debug](https://github.com/k3DW/debug) - NOT a debugger, but a Python-script to launch and extend GDB (requires Python3-support in given GDB version used).

 ## Integrated Development Environment
 *List of C or C++ nominal IDEs.*